kali-linex/linex/Documentation/filesystems/ntfs.rst

 dynamic disks and all the volumes on them.
 At the bottom you will see the VOLUME DEFINITIONS section which is all you really need.
-You may need to look further above to determine which of the disks in the volume definitions is which device in Linux.
+You may need to look further above to determine which of the disks in the volume definitions is which device in Linex.
 Hint: Run ldminfo on each of your dynamic disks and look at the Disk Id close to the top of the output for each (the PRIVATE HEADER section).
 You can then find these Disk Ids in the VBLK DATABASE section in the
 <Disk> components where you will get the LDM Name for the disk that is found in
 the VOLUME DEFINITIONS section.

-Note you will also need to enable the LDM driver in the Linux kernel.
+Note you will also need to enable the LDM driver in the Linex kernel.
 If your distribution did not enable it, you will need to recompile the kernel with it enabled.
 This will create the LDM partitions on each device at boot time.
 You would then use those devices (for /dev/hda they would be /dev/hda1, 2, 3, etc)